-An approximate grade breakdown of the assessment items must be prescribed in the course syllabus.
+An approximate grade breakdown of the assessment items must be prescribed in the course outline.
 Subsequent changes must be approved by the relevant head of school.

 The grading system which is in accordance with the purposes and goals of BINUS UNIVERSITY INTERNATIONAL is the Absolute Grading System.
 A letter summarizes the student’s academic performance in a course in a single semester and over the duration of the student’s enrolment in the course, and is grouped as follows: